unicode-org/cldr/tools/java/org/unicode/cldr/util/data/ReadMe.txt

 - Do the following to update to a new timezone database.
 - Download the latest version of the data from ftp://elsie.nci.nih.gov/pub/
 - Unpack, and copy contents into ...org\unicode\cldr\util\data
-- Check in just the ones that are already checked in (eg check in 'africa', but not 'factory')
 - Edit the file tzdb-version.txt to change the version, eg for the file tzdata2007a.tar.gz, the version is 2007a.
 - If you are using Eclipse, remember to refresh the project.